sundew28/mediablanket/README.md

 $ composer install
 ```

-Once your dependencies are downloaded next would be setting up your in the .env or enviorment file.
+Once your dependencies are downloaded next would be setting up in the .env or enviorment file.
 ```bash
 TEST_LEAD=true // set it true or false as you wish TEST_AFF_ID=161 // set it as you wish